AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 	// only change 'active' to true in 'set_1' let set_1 = Settings {
 		active: true,   // Overridden field
 		..default_set   // Copy all other fields (font_size)
 	};
 	let set_2 = Settings {
 		..default_set   // Copy all fields
 	};
 	let set_3 = Settings {
-		..default_set, // ERROR, can't be follow by a comma };
+		..default_set,  // ERROR, can't be followed by a comma };

 :error:`error: cannot use a comma after the base struct`